gw4-isambard/docs/user-guide/A64FX.rst

 A64FX - Fujitsu
 ===============

-All documentation for the A64fx Isambard hackathon on March 23/24 2021 can be found `here <https://github.com/gw4-isambard/docs/tree/master/hackathons>`.
+All documentation for the A64fx Isambard hackathon on March 23/24 2021 can be found `here. <https://github.com/gw4-isambard/docs/tree/master/hackathons>`_

 HPE Apollo 80 cabinet, codenamed A64FX.
 Available since February 2021.